 Read more: Can You Work Out with Back Pain?

 Kidney Problems and Stones

 Pain indicating kidney problems is usually felt in the lower back to the right and left portion of your spine.
 You may also feel pain above your hips.
 Many patients describe the pain as severe and occurring in waves.
 Delayed pain follows exercises such as side bends and front bends.
-When you feel this kind of pain, you may be suffering from a kidney infection or another kidney-related condition, including kidney stones.
+When you feel this kind of pain, it's a sign you may have a kidney infection or another kidney-related condition, including kidney stones.

 Although kidney stones often pass through the body on their own, large stones can require medical intervention.
 Other symptoms of kidney stones include nausea and vomiting, difficulty urinating, urine discoloration — pink, red or brown — and a persistent urge to urinate.

 Read more: Kidney Symptoms: Flank and Back Pain

 Muscle strain and back injury may be sustained during exercise when you overextend or overstretch the muscle — for example, while suddenly twisting your torso in sports such as basketball or football.
 Some exercise-related back pain may last only a few days while some may be chronic, recurring again and again or lingering for weeks or months.
 A muscle may be merely strained, but you may also tear a muscle by lifting very heavy weights or performing weightlifting exercises in poor form.

 Rule Out Nerve Conditions

 Back pain in the area of your kidneys can be felt when nerves in the area are pinched or compressed.
 When nerves are damaged or injured, you will feel pain, discomfort, numbness and tingling sensations.
 You may also experience limited range of motion or your lower back may be sore for several days.